Medical Debt Relief

 Medical Debt Relief Programs

 Option A.) Dispute medical collection accounts with debt validation and potentially have them proven to be legally uncollectible where they no longer need to get paid (click here to learn about a debt validation program)

 Option B.) Settle medical debt for around 70% of the total balance owed, including debt settlement company fees (click here to learn about a debt settlement program)

 With unemployment rates only slowly rising recently, many are seeking self-employment opportunities through freelance gigs and odd-jobs.
 While projects might temporarily help with income, they won’t be enough to overcome the unreasonably high prices of medical bills that are designed to gouge insurance companies that can afford it.

 According to Forbes, a recent survey by the Commonwealth Fund found that 41% of Americans have problems with medical bills or problems paying off medical debt.
-So where to turn for options of relief?
-Here are some tips with options you may not have encountered with a basic search:
+So, where to turn for options of relief?

 Create a Budget

 Ballparking your total debt, in addition to establishing a reasonable monthly payment, will help you visualize what the journey will look like.
-Google Drive will allow you to make a digital sheet of your expenses, while there are several online programs that can plan your finances.
+Google Drive will allow you to make a digital sheet of your expenses, while several online programs can plan your finances.